 ABOUT CHRIS DYSON

 Chris’ path has been anything but ordinary and had he viewed the world from a ‘normal’ perspective, it certainly would have taken a different path.
-You see, he was born with a congenital heart defect and at the young age of 7, he literally died many times over.
+He was born with a congenital heart defect and at the age of 7, he literally died many times over.

-In fact he is written up in the medical journals of the world famous Hospital For Sick Children in Toronto, Canada, for having nearly 100 cardiac arrests in one afternoon.
-Then, after a 4 hour ambulence ride from the Northern Ontario town of North Bay, to Toronto, where he had a pacemaker permanently implanted to keep him alive.
+In fact. he is written up in the medical journals of the Hospital For Sick Children in Toronto, Canada, for having nearly 100 cardiac arrests. in one day.
+He subsequently had a pacemaker permanently implanted to keep him alive.

-The following 10 years brought several more ‘incidents’ where pacemakers were broken, recalled (yes, recalled), or quit, resulting in more cardiac arrests.
-Yet by some miracle he survived, unaffected, deifying all odds, and even more incredibly doing so without any brain damage.
+The following 10 years brought several more ‘incidents’ where pacemakers were broken, recalled (yes, recalled), or quit, resulting in more cardiac arrests and emergency hospital visits.
+By some miracle he survived, deifying all odds, and even more incredibly doing so without any residual effects.

-Chris has certainly not taken a normal path to his positon as a professional goaltending coach, but as you can see, he has never really done anything ‘normally’.
+Chris has certainly not taken a normal path to his position as a professional goaltending coach, but as you can see, he has never really done anything ‘normally’.

 Chris regularly speaks to audiences around the world on the subject of effective coaching, keeping children in the game and the long lasting affects a coach can have on a young athlete.
 Audiences of 500+ have been enthralled with his passionate presentation, philosophies and riveting commentary on hockey and minor sports in general.